fbpx

 The Importance of Supporting Small, Local Businesses During the Holiday Season

-With the holiday season, comes a lot more shopping, whether it is for Christmas presents, corporate gifts or personal retail therapy – consumerism is at its peak during this time.
-There’s no doubt that this year’s holiday festivities will be vastly different to last year’s, due to stricter government regulations to help decrease COVID-19 surges.
-Office parties will now be virtual and many, like myself, would have to live with the sad reality of not being able to make annual treks back home to visit family.
+With the holiday season comes a lot more shopping, whether it is for Christmas presents, corporate gifts or personal retail therapy – consumerism is at its peak during this time.
+There’s no doubt that during the pandemic [due to stricter government regulations to help decrease COVID-19 surges], holiday festivities were vastly different from the preceding years.

-Throughout this year and especially during lockdown, unemployment was at an all-time high.
-Many businesses suffered, especially smaller ones, after having to close their doors and reduce staff.
-According to an article by City News 1130, it’s estimated that one-in-seven small retailers across the country is at risk of closing before the end of the pandemic.
-This is one too many for an economy that is built on SMME (Small Medium and Micro Enterprises).
+An article by City News 1130, rightly estimated–that one-in-seven small retailers across the country was at risk of closing before the end of the pandemic.
+This was one too many for an economy that is built on SMME (Small Medium and Micro Enterprises).
+Since the pandemic ended, every year from the last has seen a slow improvement in economic activities, especially for small and medium businesses and corporates.

-Therefore, the need for individuals and corporates to shop consciously is greater now more than ever.
+Therefore, the need for individuals and corporations to shop consciously is greater now more than ever.

-I once read a meme that said “When you buy from a small “mom and pop” business, you aren’t helping a CEO buy a third vacation home.
-You are helping a little girl get dance lessons, a little boy get his team jersey, a mom or dad put food on the table, a family pay a mortgage, or a student pay for college.
-This meme really resonated with me and now more pivotal than ever before.
+A popular meme reads “When you buy from a small “mom and pop” business, you aren’t helping a CEO buy a third vacation home.
+You are helping a little girl get dance lessons, a little boy get his team jersey, a mom or dad put food on the table, a family pay a mortgage, or a student pay for college.”
+What more can be added to these words, other than to wish that it resonates with many consumers.

 (Excerpt taken from the website: OneMoreFinacial)